briansimiyuj/doctor-appointment-app/README.md

         c.
 Call addAppointmentNotes with the new appointment object
         d.
 Reset the form data
         e.
 Close the modal

+  ### View Notes Modal Component

+  View Notes Modal Component will be used to display the notes for a specific appointment.

+    1. Create a ViewNotesModal component and mount it on the Tab Action Button component if the showViewNotesModal is true
+    2. Mount ModalHeader component on the View Notes Modal component and pass title and onClose as props

 ### Settings Context